composer/composer/doc/00-intro.md

 ## Using Composer

 Now that you've installed Composer, you are ready to use it!
-Head on over to the next chapter for a short and simple demonstration.
+Head on over to the next chapter for a short demonstration.

 [Basic usage](01-basic-usage.md) &rarr;